-To set Connection profile parameters for PAP, CHAP, or MS-CHAP authentication, follow these steps:
+To set Connection profile parameters for PAP and CHAP authentication, follow these steps:

-- 1 Open the Ethernet > Connections menu. - 2 Open the Connection profile. - 3 Set the Station parameter to the name of the user or device making the incoming call. - 4 Set the Encaps parameter to the type of encapsulation used on the link.
+- 1 Open the Ethernet > Connections menu. - 2 Open the Connection profile. - 3 Set the Station parameter to the name of the user or device making the incoming call. - 4 Set the Encaps parameter to the type of encapsulation used on the link. - PPP specifies that Point-to-Point Protocol is used on the link.

-- PPP specifies that Point-to-Point Protocol is used on the link. - This setting ensures basic compatibility with non-Ascend devices.
-For this setting to work, both the dialing side and the answering side of the link must support PPP. - MP specifies that Multilink Protocol is used on the link. - MPP specifies that Multilink Protocol Plus (MP+) is used on the link. - Both the dialing side and the answering side of the link must support MP+.
+This setting ensures basic compatibility with non-Ascend devices.
+For this setting to work, both the dialing side and the answering side of the link must support PPP.

+- MP specifies that Multilink Protocol is used on the link. - MPP specifies that Multilink Protocol Plus (MP+) is used on the link.

+Both the dialing side and the answering side of the link must support MP+.
 If only one side supports MP+, the connection attempts to use MP.
-If MP is not available, the connection uses standard single-channel PPP. - MP+ calls cannot combine an ISDN BRI channel with a channel on a T1 access line or a T1 PRI line. - 5 Open the Encaps Options submenu of the Connection profile. - 6 To specify the password that the remote end of the link must send, set the Recv PW parameter. - If the password specified by Recv PW does not match the remote end's value for Send PW (in a Connection profile), Ascend-Send-Passwd (in a RADIUS user profile), or Ascend-Send-Passwd (in a RADIUS user profile), the MAX disconnects the link. - 7 Save your changes.
+If MP is not available, the connection uses standard single-channel PPP.

+- 5 Open the Encaps Options submenu of the Connection profile. - 6 To specify the password that the remote end of the link must send, set the Recv PW parameter.

+If the password specified by Recv PW does not match the remote end's value for Send PW (in a Connection profile), Ascend-Send-Passwd (in a RADIUS user profile), or Ascend-Send-Passwd (in a RADIUS user profile), the MAX disconnects the link.